oqolarte/oblong/content/log/acuzar.md

 Buffet food, not good.
 Most were bland:
-pieces of meat with uneventful releases unsavory liquid when bitten.
+pieces of meat with uneventful releases of unsavory liquid when bitten.
+Some like, but I've had better from a local carinderia near our home.

 It's like seasoning was never part of the menu.
-Only the speculative feeling of taste that I had to imagine, just so I could finish the food, and honor the lives that were sacrificed to feed me.
+Only the speculative feeling of taste that the diner had to imagine, just so they could finish the food, and honor the lives that were sacrificed to feed them.

 ## Beach